auntyellow/math/menelaus.md

 ### Duality

 It is not obvious that Menelaus's theorem and Ceva's theorem are dual.
-But please look at this theorem:
+Let's start from this theorem:

 A straight line intersects a triangle *ABC*'s three edges *BC*, *CA* and *AB* at point *D*<sub>0</sub>, *E*<sub>0</sub> and *F*<sub>0</sub> respectively.
 Take another three points *D*, *E* and *F* on *BC*, *CA* and *AB* respectively, then *D*, *E* and *F* are collinear if and only if: